zaboople/techknow/react/vite-react/README.md

     npm run dev

+## Getting ready for production:

 Build static production site in `dist` directory and test it out with a quickie python server (not npm) on port 80:

     ./runpythonwebserver.sh

+## Other build commands:

+    npm run lint  # Run the linter and find out you made a mess npm run build # Built a production-ready deploy